Finding a graduate job as an international student in the UK is painful.

 2. Check the top tab.
 There are three options “Jobs”, “Saved” and “Alerts”, click “Alerts”, or you can simply switch the “New job alerts” button on, in the bottom left-hand corner

 3. Sign up.
-Use your Gmail and get Google Alerts sent to your email.
+Use your Gmail and get Google Alerts for that job sent to your email

-You will still need to check companies you know against sponsorship lists, which you can do easily using www.sponsortier2.com.
+You will still need to check companies against sponsorship lists, which you can do easily using Sponsor Tier 2.

 Couldn’t be simpler.
-Reduce hours spent each week trawling through Indeed, Linkedin, and 10 other jobs board, to 10-15 minutes a day searching through a custom list that Google sends for your chosen roles.
+Reduce hours spent each week trawling through Indeed, LinkedIn and 10 other jobs boards, to 10-15 minutes a day searching through a custom list that Google sends for your chosen roles.

-- Do not write scripts for all the questions you come across.
-Pick the 10-20 most likely items, and just stick with those, there will always be questions you weren’t prepared for.
+1. Do not write scripts for all the questions you come across.
+Pick the 10- 20 most likely ones, and just stick with those, there will always be questions you weren’t prepared for

-- Concentrate on practising speaking, rather than scriptwriting.
-70% + of interviews are conducted via video, so get into the habit of recording and reviewing your answers.
+2. Concentrate on practising speaking, rather than scriptwriting.
+70% + of interviews are conducted via video, so get into the habit of recording and reviewing your answers

-- Get some feedback.
-Do not just keep watching and recording, get a friend, parent, teacher, or guy next door to give you some feedback and pointers.
+3. Get some feedback.
+Do not just keep watching and recording, get a friend, parent, teacher, or guy next door to give you some feedback and pointers

-Many companies will not do group exercises.
+Many companies won’t do group exercises.
 For international students, this is what they fear the most.

 So, what should you concentrate on?